Skip to content

 BI weekly payments

 Making bi weekly payments is another great way to clear your car loan early.
-The basic requirement for car loan payments is on a monthly basis; however, you could talk to your auto lender for a biweekly payment plan.
+The basic requirement for car loan payments is every month; however, you could talk to your auto lender for a biweekly payment plan.

-If you pay half your monthly payment every two weeks, then you wind up repaying the loan in a much shorter time than you anticipated.
+If you pay half your monthly payment every two weeks, you wind up repaying the loan in a much shorter time than anticipated.

 Extra pay periods